 USS TRITON - the fifth ship in the Navy to bear the name - was in many ways a unique ship.
 With a length of 447 feet (136.3 meters), she was the longest submarine at that time and she was the Navy's first submarine accommodating three decks in her hull.
 Her propulsion system included two nuclear reactors which is also unique in US submarine construction.

 The TRITON was built and commissioned as a nuclear-powered radar picket submarine (SSRN).
 Upon the demise of the Navy's radar picket submarine program, TRITON was redesignated SSN 586 on March 1, 1961, and entered the Portsmouth Naval Shipyard in June 1962 for conversion to an attack submarine.
 Conversion was completed in March 1964.
 For the following 5 years, the TRITON served in her new role but due to the high costs involved in operating the submarine and the fact, that TRITON was not able to carry the latest submarine weapons system, the Navy decided to decommission the TRITON in May 1969.
 The submarine was subsequently placed in the inactive fleet at Norfolk, Va., where TRITON remained into 1986 when she was stricken from the Navy list.
-Towed to the Puget Sound Naval Shipyard at Bremerton, Wash., the TRITON is awaiting her turn in the Navy's Nuclear Powered Ship and Submarine Recycling Program since then.
+Towed to the Puget Sound Naval Shipyard at Bremerton, Wash., the TRITON subsequently awaited her turn in the Navy's Nuclear Powered Ship and Submarine Recycling Program.
+Recycling started in October 2007 and was finished in November 2009.
+TRITON's sail was saved and is now preserved at the USS TRITON Submarine Memorial Park in Richland, Wash.

 |General Characteristics:||Keel laid: May 29, 1956|